sanjoydasjoy/codes/zacademy/os/concepts3.md

 <br><br>

-## SJF

-Shortest-Job-First (SJF) Scheduling is a process scheduling methodology used in computing environments. <br>
-It selects the process that has the smallest execution time remaining, and runs it next. <br>

 This approach optimizes the overall time required for executing all processes by minimizing the average waiting time for all processes. <br>